You have been told you have enthesitis-related arthritis. You may wonder what it is and what it means for you.

 ERA and lifestyle for teens

 It is important to remember that your life does not have to change too much if you have ERA.
-You may have to take pills to help get rid of inflammation, but you can still do the same things you did before.
-You can still go to school, do chores, play sports, and hang out with friends and family.
+You may have to take medications to help get rid of inflammation, but you can still do the same things you did before.
+You can still go to school, do chores, play sports, and spend time with friends and family.

 During a flare-up, ERA may make some activities harder because of the pain and stiffness in your joints.
 For example, teens whose knees, ankles, and feet are affected find that walking long distances and playing certain sports is a challenge.
 Try to take part in all your normal activities, but stop if it hurts.